 - the interface issues or risk allocation must be addressed in each of the project contracts so that the risk is allocated to the project stakeholder that is best equipped to manage the risk and to ensure that the entire risk does not sit with the SPV.

 Land due diligence

 Land due diligence procedures are important to ascertain that the SPV has the legal right to the land where the project is to be developed, without any prior encumbrance.
-It is one of most critical aspects of the due diligence phase and project development; and an issue that needs to be confirmed as a condition precedent to funding by the lenders.
-Non-availability of land and related consents may lead to delay in project implementation.
-The nature of the due diligence mainly depends on the type of the land involved; and mainly the land for projects is:
+It is one of most critical aspects of the due diligence phase and project development, and an issue that needs to be confirmed as a condition precedent to funding by the lenders.
+Non-availability of land and related consents may lead to a delay in project implementation.
+The nature of the due diligence mainly depends on the type of the land involved, and mainly the land for projects is: